Futrell/website/content/authors/group/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio : ""

-nb : "I am not taking students at the moment—my lab has reached critical mass.
-I spend roughly 3-4 hours a week with my primary advisees and a similar amount of time with many of my close collaborators as well.
-I am fresh out of cycles."

 # List (academic) interests or hobbies
 interests : []